PEESEgroup/DL-PBP-Design/README.md

 Note: To design the peptides using a competing strategy as described in the paper, both models for PE and PS need to be loaded.

-Detailed example on how to perform SHAP analysis on peptides can be found in the `shap_explainer.ipynb` notebook located in the `/examples` directory.
+Detailed example on how to perform SHAP analysis on peptides can be found in the `shap_explainer.ipynb` notebook located in the `examples/` directory.
 This example is run on a small sample dataset with 500 PE-binding peptides designed by our algorithm.
-This dataset can be found in `/data`.
+This dataset can be found in `data/`.

 ## Instruction for Use

-To reproduce the results in our paper, please refer to the jupyter notebooks in the `/example` folder and follow the instructions in the [Demo](#demo) section for any variants introduced in the paper.
+To reproduce the results in our paper, please refer to the jupyter notebooks in the `examples/` directory and follow the instructions in the [Demo](#demo) section for any variants introduced in the paper.

 Please note that due to the stochastic nature of the MCTS algorithm, it is impossible to generate exactly identical peptides in multiple runs, but the same distributions of peptide properties (predicted PepBD score, CamSol score, sequence patterns,  and SHAP values of the amino acids) in the paper are expected to be observed with the same design parameters.